-Take Five: UK May-day and U.S. curveballs: World markets themes for the week ahead
+Take Five: UK May-day and US curveballs - World markets themes for the week ahead

 Without good news on the trade front, respite is unlikely.

-The United States has just reported its trade deficit hit a 10-year high in October, and its politically sensitive deficit with China surged to a record $43 billion.
-So markets will watch to see how China hawks in the Trump administration react to China’s trade data due for release on December 8.
+The U.S. trade deficit hit a 10-year high in October, and its politically sensitive deficit with China surged to a record $43 billion.
+So lets see how China hawks in the Trump administration react to data showing Beijing’s imports from the United States shrank 25 percent from a year earlier, following a 1.8 percent annual decline in October.

-The data should show whether China is carrying out promises to import more from America.
-It could well provide more grist for the mill - for U.S. officials pushing for more reasons to punish China and for investors skeptical of the trade ceasefire.
+It appears so far that China may not be carrying out promises to import more from America and that could provide more grist for the mill - for U.S. officials pushing for more reasons to punish China and for investors skeptical of the trade ceasefire.

 The prospect of a Chinese growth slowdown is keeping investors edgy.
 So while trade contributes far less to the country’s GDP than it used to, there are other data points coming up too - credit growth and retail sales among others - which should show how badly the economy is hurting from the trade war.

-Reporting by Jennifer Ablan in New York, Vidya Ranganathan in Singapore; Marc Jones, Jamie McGeever and Dhara Ranasinghe in London; compiled by Sujata Rao; Edited by Andrew Heavens
+Reporting by Jennifer Ablan in New York, Vidya Ranganathan in Singapore; Marc Jones, Jamie McGeever and Dhara Ranasinghe in London; compiled by Sujata Rao; Edited by Andrew Heavens and Toby Chopra